TriplyDB/Documentation/docs/triply-client-js/index.md

    node script.js
    ```

 This should print the information of the current user to the terminal.
+The
-The current user is determined by the API Token that was set in the
+current user is determined by the Triply Token that was set in the
 `TRIPLY_API_TOKEN` environment variable.

 ### Using the Atom text editor (optional)

-The Atom text editor provides advanced support for programming in
+The Atom text editor provides advanced support for programming in TypeScript,
-TypeScript, which makes it easier to use Triply Client by showing
+which makes it easier to use Triply Client by showing typing feedback in the
-typing feedback in the editor and offering autocomplete suggestions:
+editor and offering autocomplete suggestions:

 1. Install the [Atom](https://atom.io) text editor.